 The protein encoded by this gene is a histone lysine demethylase that preferentially acts on histones in the monomethyl or dimethyl states.
 The encoded protein requires Fe(2+) ion, 2-oxoglutarate, and oxygen for its catalytic activity.
 Defects in this gene are a cause of mental retardation syndromic X-linked Siderius type (MRXSSD).
 Four transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2010]

 GeneCards Summary for PHF8 Gene

 PHF8 (PHD Finger Protein 8) is a Protein Coding gene.
-Diseases associated with PHF8 include x-linked intellectual disability, siderius type and cleft lip +/- cleft palate.
-Among its related pathways are Cell Cycle, Mitotic and Mitotic Prophase.
+Diseases associated with PHF8 include x-linked intellectual disability, siderius type and cardioencephalomyopathy, fatal infantile, due to cytochrome c oxidase deficiency 3.
+Among its related pathways are Mitotic Prophase and Cell Cycle, Mitotic.
 GO annotations related to this gene include chromatin binding and methylated histone binding.
 An important paralog of this gene is KDM2B.

 UniProtKB/Swiss-Prot for PHF8 Gene